-- “Find out what is added to our dog food that keeps our minds and bodies in shape to dominate our dog park!” (ok, you get the point)
+- “Find out what’s added to our dog food that keeps their minds and bodies in shape to dominate the dog park!” (ok, you get the point)

 I would target dog lovers looking for helpful information on their pup’s health.
 I’ll find dog owners who want to make life for their four legged friend just a little better.

 - create something exciting, you can get people engaged on learning more about who you are as a brand.

 - give clients advice on how to solve a problem, or how to improve their lives.
 You can make real connections with your customers and earn their trust.